prashanth-ds-ml/MDB_Quiz_App/README.md

 ## Question-Bank Document Shape

+This is a Practice app where people who are preparing for the MongoDB Associate Python developer Exam can come and practice for the exam

 The quiz app stores each question (QA pair) as a single document in the **`questions`** collection:

 ```jsonc